iscore-metabots/patchmax_mouvements/Ajouts_Maeva/README.md

 ### Development:
 * The API for interpolation is developped in Python and constituted of 7 main functions.
-* A movement can be sent through the MAX/MSP interface or by using Python functions (read __MOUVEMENT.md__ for more informations).
+* A movement can be sent through the MAX/MSP interface or by using Python functions (read __interpolation/MOUVEMENT.md__ for more informations).

 ### Documentation:
-* The operating of the MAX/MSP interface is explained in __MOUVEMENT.md__.
+* The operating of the MAX/MSP interface is explained in __interpolation/MOUVEMENT.md__.
-* The operating of the interpolation part is explained in __API.md__.
+* The operating of the interpolation part is explained in __interpolation/README.md__.
 A documentation of each function is available by typing help(name_of_function) in shell.